 Hammer-ons and Pull-offs

-Ah… The bends.
-If there was a technique that really defines the Blues genre, I’d nominate the string bending technique to be the mascot for Blues techniques.
-This is a technique that has been used since the early days of the Blues, back when bluesmen were travelling musicians that mainly came from the Mississippi Delta, and they all had some horrific life story to share through the medium of the twelve-bar Blues.
+The bends.
+If there was a single technique that defined the Blues genre, I’d nominate the string bending technique.
+This is a technique that has been used since the early days of the Blues, back when bluesmen were travelling musicians that mainly came from the Mississippi Delta, and they all had some tragic life story to share through the medium of the twelve-bar Blues.
 String bending can be heard in recordings of some of the founding bluesmen like Robert Johnson.

-String bends are when the pitch of a played note is pushed up by simply bending the string upwards, or downwards, which causes a higher tension on the string, resulting in a note that slides up in pitch.
-The pitch of the note can be bent from only a half-step up, all the way to two whole-steps up in pitch.
+String bends are when the pitch of a played note is pushed up by simply bending the string upwards or downwards, which causes a higher tension on the string, resulting in a note that slides up in pitch.
+The pitch of the note can be bent from a half-step, all the way to two whole-steps up in pitch.
 It is also possible to perform a pre-bend technique, where the string is bent first without playing the note, then the note is played and the bend is released, resulting in a note that slides down in pitch.

-Grace notes are a very interesting method of adding ornamentation to your playing.
-A grace note is a note that is played before a target note, but an important thing to note is that the grace note doesn’t actually have a rhythmic time value.
+Grace notes are a very interesting method of ornamenting your playing.
+A grace note is a note that is played right before a target note, but an important thing to note is that the grace note doesn’t actually have a rhythmic time value.
 It’s just a note that you pass by quickly to get to your target note.
 In standard notation, grace notes look like this: